Children of the Magenta: The crash of American Airlines flight 965

 That night Tafuri and Williams were to take charge of 155 passengers.
 Nearly all of them were first- or second-generation immigrants returning to their old family stomping grounds in Colombia for the Christmas holiday.
 Dozens of them were children.
 Most were looking forward to seeing relatives; many were bringing their kids back to the homeland for the first time.
 All six flight attendants were also Colombian-born and had been working this route for years across three different US airlines; on the basis of seniority, they had been awarded this trip in order to go home to their families for Christmas, just like their passengers.

 Flight 965 did not get off to an auspicious start.
 A heavy snowstorm had crippled air travel in much of the northeastern United States.
 At New York’s JFK airport, a Tower Air 747 slid off the runway and lost its nose gear, injuring 24 passengers.
 Like a domino effect, the delays spread across the United States.
-In order to accommodate a large number of passengers who had delayed connections, flight 965 was ordered to wait in Miami for two hours past its scheduled departure time.
-By the time it took off at 6:35 p.m., night had already fallen.
+In order to accommodate a large number of passengers who had delayed connections, flight 965 was ordered to wait in Miami for two hours past its scheduled departure time, and by the time it took off at 6:35 p.m., night had already fallen.

 Most of the approximately three-hour flight passed without incident, as the plane cruised south over the Caribbean Sea and into Colombia.
 In the cockpit, the pilots prepared the airplane for the approach to Cali.
 The plan was to perform an ILS approach to runway 01, which would involve flying past the airport before turning around to come in from the south.
 On the way in, they would navigate by tracking a series of radio beacons on the ground, a task which would be accomplished using the plane’s flight management system.

 The city of Cali lies in the heart of the Andes, in a long, narrow valley which runs almost perfectly north to south for several hundred kilometers.
 To the west, the mountains average around 5,000 to 6,000 feet (1,500 to 1,800 meters), while on the east, they average 11,000 to 12,000 feet (3,350 to 3,650 meters), with some peaks stretching still higher.
-To guide inbound planes between the two ranges, a VOR had been installed at Cali Airport, along with a a non-directional beacon (NDB) called ROZO, located a short distance north of the approach end of runway 19; and another VOR called TULUA, situated 61km (33nm) north of the airport.
+To guide inbound planes between the two ranges, a VOR (Very high frequency Omnidirectional Range) had been installed at Cali Airport, along with a a non-directional beacon (NDB) called ROZO, located a short distance north of the approach end of runway 19, and another VOR called TULUA, situated 61km (33nm) north of the airport.
 Flight 965 was to first fly to Tulua, then to Rozo, before circling around to the south side of the airport for the ILS approach to runway 01.
 They would have to do all of this without help from air traffic control, as guerillas had blown up Cali Airport’s radar system several years earlier.

 At 9:34 p.m., already descending out of 23,000 feet, American Airlines flight 965 made contact with Cali approach control.